-New Mexico Real Estate Commission's suspension of a real estate broker's license in connection with the sale of a real estate contract was not unlawful, arbitrary, or capricious because it was supported by substantial evidence that the licensed real estate broker at the time he negotiated the lease.
-The former lessee was not exempted from the provisions of the Real Estate Brokers and Salesmen Act as either a lessor or an owner in the regular course of management of the property.
-Bosque Farms Home Ctr. v.
-Tabet Lumber Co., 107 N.M.
-115, 753 P.2d 894 (1988).
+New Mexico Real Estate Commission's suspension of a real estate broker's license in connection with the sale of a real estate contract was not unlawful, arbitrary, or capricious because it was supported by substantial evidence that the broker by commingled funds failed to place funds entrusted to him in a trust account, and failing to remit money in his possession belonging to others within a reasonable time.
+Elliott v.
+New Mexico Real Estate Comm'n, 103N.M.273, 705 P.2d 679 (1985).